[Stage Name]

 - Syntax:

-- Stages with the same number (e.g.,
+## [Stage Name] - Stages organize the vertical columns.
+Stages with the same number stack together chronologically.

-2. Tasks (e.g., - [ ]1 Task Name)
+2. Tasks (e.g., - [ ]1 Task Name (2 days))

 - Syntax: